linD026/basic-cpu/README.md

 # Basic CPU

 This project is for the verilog course.
+The MCU is PIC 16LF1826.